lachlan-ibm/ibmvia_autoconf/docs/webseal.rst

 Authorization Server
 ____________________
 Authorization servers are the points of contact for external traffic to access protected resource servers.
-Each server has its own object space in the Verify Access policy server.
+Each server has its own object space in the Verify Identity Access policy server.

 Resource Servers
 ________________